Max Strus NBA Playoffs Player Props: Heat vs. Bucks

-Max Strus and the rest of the Miami Heat hit the court versus the Milwaukee Bucks in the NBA Playoffs on Sunday, at 5:30 PM ET.
+The Miami Heat, Max Strus included, will be in action at 9:00 PM on Wednesday versus the Milwaukee Bucks in the 2023 NBA Playoffs.

-In this article we will dive into Strus' prop bets, using stats to help you make good selections.
+We're going to break down Strus' prop bets, using stats and trends to help you make good picks.

 Max Strus Prop Bets vs. the Bucks